hrabanazviking/Micro-Reality/README.md

 ## Distribution and Privacy Position

-Mythic Vibe CLI is published here as source code and project material.
+Micro Reality is published here as source code and project material.

 The author does not require users to provide age, identity, government ID, biometric data, or similar personal information in order to access or use the source code in this repository.